We don’t think of jobs in the military as conferring anything “soft” to members.

 These are skills almost every military person has learned and can demonstrate on their resume and in interviews.

-Here is a short list of common competencies needed in many jobs.
+Here is a short list of common soft skills needed in many jobs.
 You can use this as a checklist.

 - Customer Service – understands and meets “customer” (the people who need your work) needs fully